Monitoring

 An instance of the monitoring system that includes the three components above is provisioned per region of your Private Cloud Director setup.
 The metrics displayed in the grafana dashboard for a given region represent aggregated data from all virtualized clusters within that region.

-- Upon first login, you will be prompted to change the default password for security purposes.
+You will be prompted to change the default password when you first log in.

 Monitored Metrics

-The Private Cloud Director monitoring system tracks metrics across various categories, focusing on hypervisor health and virtual machine performance.
+The monitoring system tracks metrics across various categories, with a primary focus on hypervisor health and virtual machine performance.

 Hypervisor Metrics